connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 </p>

-Wee et. al. achieved an AD classification accuracy of 92.35% in a similar Alzheimer’s disease classification problem, and in the following weeks we hope to match or improve upon their prediction accuracy.
+Bae et. al. achieved an AOC value of 0.890 in a similar Alzheimer’s disease classification problem, and in the following weeks we hope to match or improve upon their prediction accuracy.

 ## Discussion
 As we progress towards our final report, there are several areas where we will look to improve our model and add additional features.
 First, we will experiment with our CNN layers and parameters to improve our model’s classification accuracy.
 We will also look to incorporate multiclass classification that includes patients with mild cognitive impairment, along with those classified as cognitively normal and having Alzheimer’s disease.